Keep Your Feet Happy and Healthy!

 Vivienne McGaghey

-RPN, Advanced Foot Care Nurse
+RPN, Advanced Foot Care Nurse, Reflexologist

 Vivienne graduated in June, 2000 from Conestoga College with a certificate in Practical Nursing.